Home Learning

 Weekly Maths or English – this will alternate each week for terms 1 and 2.
 It will be put on Teams on a Thursday, to be completed by the following Wednesday.
 A topic menu will also be put on Teams at the beginning of each term.
 This will give the children a range of choices of activity.
 The aim is for them to complete 3 of their choice by the end of term.
 This can be uploaded to Teams in the last week of term, or when the children complete the tasks throughout the term.

-Alongside all of this, please do hear your child read, whatever their age as often as possible, ideally at least 3 times a week.
+In Ducklings reading with your child at home is incredibly important.
+Please do hear your child read, whatever their age as often as possible, ideally at least 4 times a week.
 All of the children have got reading record books; we ask that parents sign in their book whenever you hear your child read, or they read to you.
 We will do the same in school.
-Thank you for doing this.